mhavey/marklogic/uml2es/tutorials/dmui.md

 ![Person PK](images/dmui_setup14.png)

-Using a similar approach, add the elementRangeIndex stereotype to the two Hobby attributes.
+Using a similar approach, add the elementRangeIndex stereotype to the two Hobby attributes; this allows us to build a facet of hobby names and to perform numeric range queries on coolness.

 ![Hobby stereotypes](images/dmui_setup15.png)